 Discussions with the other practitioner regarding business activities relevant to that other practitioner’s work that are significant to the GHG statement.

-Discussions with the other practitioner regarding the susceptibility of relevant information to material misstatement of the .
+Discussions with the other practitioner regarding the susceptibility of relevant information to material misstatement.

 Reviewing the other practitioner’s documentation of identified risks of material misstatement, responses to those risks, and conclusions.
 Such documentation may take the form of a memorandum that reflects the other practitioner’s conclusion with regard to the identified risks.